Skip to main content

 These are different numbers.
 Operating Expenses for a building might be $1.2M.
 Effective Gross Revenue might be $4M.
 The management fee is either $36,000 or $120,000 depending on which base you use.

 The lease controls what you can pass through to tenants.
 The management agreement controls what you actually pay.
-If your management agreement fee is higher than what the lease allows you to recover, the difference is a landlord cost — not recoverable through CAM.
+If your management agreement fee is higher than what the lease allows you to recover, the difference is a landlord cost and is not recoverable through CAM.

 How to check: Pull the lease clause defining management fees.
 Pull the management agreement.
 Compare the bases.
 If they don't match, use the lease-defined base for CAM billing and absorb the difference.